 Working with residents to foster social innovation that leads the city towards a more sustainable energy future

 City Lab research led by: the City of Mannheim and Fraunhofer ISI

-With its 326,000 inhabitants who hold 170 nationalities, Mannheim is the economic and cultural centre of the Rhein-Neckar metropolitan region – a dynamic region with 2.35 million inhabitants that sits at the corner of three federal German states (Baden-Württemberg, Rheinland-Pfalz, Hessen).
+With its 326,000 inhabitants who hold 170 nationalities, Mannheim is the economic and cultural centre of the Rhein-Neckar metropolitan region – a dynamic region with located at the edge of three German states (Baden-Württemberg, Rheinland-Pfalz, Hessen).

-Mannheim is a member of many international networks engaged in climate action and energy transition (ICLEI, Climate Alliance, Global Covenant of Mayors for Climate and Energy, Global Parliament of Mayors).
+Mannheim is a member of many international networks engaged in climate action and energy transition.
 In 2018, Mannheim was one of the first cities worldwide to implement the Sustainable Development Goals (SDGs) on a local level through a broad participation process.
-The result of this process is the so-called “Mission Statement Mannheim 2030,” which has the goal, among others, to develop climate resilience and achieve climate neutrality by 2050.
+The result of this process is the so-called “Mission Statement Mannheim 2030,” which aims to develop climate resilience and achieve climate neutrality by 2050.

 City Lab description